About this listing

 For the current schedule of offerings at Ubud's western spiritual

-center – The Yoga Barn, check out (website hidden) .
+center – The Yoga Barn, check out (URL HIDDEN) .

 They offer yoga, tai chi, talks, workshops, massages, café, you